Giffah/Giffah/ReadMe.md

 # 💫 About Me:
-Biomedical Engineering student with a passion for applying machine learning to solve real-world healthcare challenges.
+Biomedical Engineering student with a passion for neuroengineering and machine learning to solve real-world healthcare challenges.
 Eager to explore the intersection of AI and medicine through innovative projects and collaborative research.

 ## 🌐 Socials: